librenms/librenms/doc/Extensions/Distributed-Poller.md

 ```

 ####Memcache
 Memcache is required for the distributed pollers to be able to register to a central location and record what devices are polled.
-Memcache can run from any of the kit so long as it is accessable by all pollers.
+Memcache can run from any of the kit so long as it is accessible by all pollers.

 ####Pollers
 Pollers can be installed and run from anywhere, the only requirements are: